KxSystems/nano/README.md

 The script calculates the throughput (MiB/sec) of an operation by calculating the data size and the elapsed time of the operation.

-Script `./mthread.sh` executes 5 major tests:
+Script `./mthread.sh` executes 6 major tests:
    1. Prepare
    1. Read
    1. Reread
    1. Meta
    1. Random read
+   1. xasc

 In read-only tests (when DB dir parameter is passed to `mthread.sh` as a third parameter) the [Prepare](#Prepare) and [Meta](#Meta) tests are omitted.